DerGuru/The-Resonant/New Chapters/01 - Part1/P1-07_Steam_and_Smalltalk.md

 She was right.
 She was always right.

-But what she didn't knowùwhat he couldn't tell her yetùwas that he'd already stepped off the edge.
+But what she didn't know - what he couldn't tell her yet - was that he'd already stepped off the edge.

 And he was still falling.